dalmatinerdb/hdr_histogram_erl/doc/hdr_histogram.md

 ### add/2 ###

 <pre><code>
 add(To, From) -&gt; integer() | {error, Reason}
 </code></pre>

 <ul class="definitions"><li><code>To = <a href="#type-ref">ref()</a></code></li><li><code>From = <a href="#type-ref">ref()</a></code></li><li><code>Reason = term()</code></li></ul>

 Contribute the data points from a HDR histogram to another.
 Return the number of dropped data point values.
-That is, the values from From that are higher than the HighestTrackableValue of To.
+That is, the values from `From` that are higher than the `HighestTrackableValue` of `To`.

 <a name="close-1"></a>

 ### close/1 ###

 <pre><code>
 close(Ref) -&gt; ok | {error, term()}